Dale Abbey (ruin): After dissolution

-The former chapter
+Former chapter

 The former canons and abbot continued to draw their pensions, in some cases for many years.
 In 1552, in the reign of Edward VI, a commission was set up to collect information about the pensions of former monastic communities, as part of a campaign against abuses that had crept in because pensions were being bought and sold as financial investments.

 In Derbyshire this was conducted by four local landowners, all deeply involved in the new landscape created by the dissolutions of religious houses, which now included the chantries and collegiate churches.
 The most senior, William Cavendish, was now allowing his government responsibilities to slip into chaos as he settled on his Derbyshire estates with Bess of Hardwick.
 Sir John Byron was a heavy investor in Nottinghamshire monastic properties.
 Sir John Porte had bought most of the Dale Abbey estates in 1543 and made himself perhaps the greatest landowner in Derbyshire; Thomas Powtrell had bought Stanley Grange and other Dale properties in 1544.
 The commissioners were instructed:"ffirste ye shall enquire how many of the late Abbots Priours Abbesses prioresses Monkes Channons ffryers nonnys Incumbents and other mynyster of any Abbey Priory hospital howse of ffryers colleges chauntries ffree chapels guilds or ffratemityes and stipendiary priestes or eny other having rent chardge annuytie or pencion going oute or charged of any Abbey Priory hospital &c or out of any their possessions for term of life mentioned in a Sedule or book hereunto annexed be or shal be at the tyme of your session deade and what time and where every of them die."